Tecdiary/sbm-guide/1.0/install/readme.md

 ## Step 3: Pre-Install Checklist

 If there is any server config change required, you will see the details on this page.
 You need to resolve these before proceeding to next step.
-If you are not sure about any issue, simple google it or check with your host/server administrator.
+If you are not sure about any issue, simply Google it or check with your host/server administrator.

 ## Step 4: Verify your License